Jdjohn307/windborne-dashboard/README.md

 **Note**: The free Windy API provides randomized/sample data rather than real forecasts, so predicted paths are illustrative only and may not reflect actual wind conditions.

-This project was built as part of a coding challenge for a job application.

 ## Live Demo

 - Frontend: [https://jdjohn307.github.io/windborne-dashboard/](https://jdjohn307.github.io/windborne-dashboard/)